DoD-Platform-One/Twistlock/docs/ELASTIC.md

 ### Elasticsearch configuration

-Before running the configuration, be sure to have Defender installed.
+Before running the configuration, be sure to have [Defender installed](overview.md#install-defender-from-the-console-ui).
-Follow the steps in either 'Install Defender' or 'Install Defender with Twistcli'

 create an index pattern for fluentd if not already created